Andrew Grant (politician): Later life

 In 1894 Grant rented from the Williamsons of Balgray and Lawers, the estate of Lawers, an early 19th-century house which had been remodelled and extended to the design of Richard Crighton.
 Early in 1901, the Grants took Pitcorthie in Fife, a large and elegant mansion built for George Simson of Brunton and Pitcorthie, circa 1820 and which is particularly similar in style to both Camperdown House, Dundee and Balbirnie, Markinch.
 Grant gave £10,000 towards the new building for the Edinburgh College of Art constructed between 1907 and 1909.

+He retired in 1890 to the huge Lawers House in central Perthshire.
+In 1901 he moved to the even grander Pitcorthie House, west of Anstruther in Fife.